EricChuwa/MOMO_BroCode/README.md

 By: BroCode

 ## Project Description
-MoMo Data Analytics Dashboard
+MoMo Transaction API
-A fullstack data pipeline and analytics application that processes MTN Mobile Money (MoMo) SMS transaction data exported in XML format.
-The system parses, cleans, categorizes, and stores transaction records in a relational database, then exposes the data through a frontend dashboard with charts and summaries for financial analysis.
+A Python REST API that parses MTN Mobile Money (MoMo) SMS transaction data from an XML file and exposes it through a set of authenticated CRUD endpoints built with Python's standard `http.server` library.
+No external frameworks are used.

 Core features:

-- XML ETL pipeline (parse → clean → categorize → load)
+- XML parsing that converts SMS records into JSON objects (list of dictionaries)
+- REST API with full CRUD support across 5 endpoints
+- Basic Authentication protecting all endpoints (401 returned for invalid credentials)
-- SQLite database for structured transaction storage
+- In-memory dictionary store for fast transaction lookup
-- JSON export layer for frontend consumption
-- Interactive dashboard with transaction analytics and visualizations
+- DSA comparison: linear search vs. dictionary lookup benchmarked across 20+ records

 ## Scrum Board
 Link:: https://trello.com/invite/b/6a008b4a3593a69f4fd9612a/ATTIe362f9a87252009efe3efea66aefc9f153C01865/brocode